isaaclhk/Projects/R projects/Exercise tolerance in COPD patients.md

 ```

 </br>
-Each continuous variable is examined individually.
-This will give us a sense of the variable's distribution and help us to identify outliers.
+Each continuous variable was examined individually.
+This gives us a sense of the variable's distribution and help us to identify outliers.
 </br>

 ```